X-Venture/nus-openapi-core/USAGE_GUIDE.md

 🚀 Next Steps:
    • Try modifying the simple-api.yaml file
    • Add your own components and endpoints
-   • Use the language server for real-time validation
+   • Explore the enhanced parser for validation
-   • Explore grammar parsing for syntax highlighting
+   • Build your own OpenAPI tools

 📚 Remember: This parser can handle both YAML and JSON formats!
 ```